len-ro/retroAlbum/README.md

   * caption metadata: captions are created from metadata
   * keywords filtering: photos can be filtered using keywords
   * not needed metadata is removed
-* can be included in wordpress using a custom plugin using a WordPress shortcode
+* can be included in wordpress using a custom plugin using a WordPress shortcode:

-`[retroAlbum album="test"]
+[retroAlbum album="test"]
 This will include in the current post an album which is supposed to be found and $wordpress_site/photos/album

 All above functions are implemented in current version 0.0.1.